Elfonnzo/Linux-File-Permissions/Use Linux commands to manage file permissions.md

 ## **Summary**

 The Linux commands above demonstrate how to examine existing permissions on the file system and how to verify that they match the correct level of authorization required for that user to fulfill their roles.
-As well as showing the processes needed to revoke or add any unnecessary or missing permissions depending on the user’s role.
+Additionally, the process of revoking or adding any unnecessary or missing permissions depending on the user’s role has been explained.